acend/helm-basics-training/content/labs/04.2/_index.en.md

   selector:
     {{- include "mychart.selectorLabels" . | nindent 4 }}
     tier: mysql
 ```

-and then in your `values.yaml` you need to add:
+And then in our `values.yaml` we need to add:

 ```yaml
 database: